 Conflict occurs when one individual or group or department is dependent on another for the completion of their task.
 The successful completion of a task depends on the cooperation of the other part, if the other part fails to complete its task on time it implies that the other department will also not be able to complete its task on time.
 Such scenarios make conflict to erupt and usually strain relations between departments or individuals.
 For example, the completion of a task by a carpenter making a wardrobe depends on timeous supply of timber by the supplier.
 Any delay in the supply of timber will result in the delay of the completion of the task.
 If for some reason or the other, the supplier fails or delays to supply the material then conflict may arise.
 Furthermore, some interdepartmental disagreements might also trigger a non-responsive attitude that degenerates into a conflict.
 Organizational conflict might arise from frustration caused by delays by the other department in completing a task which leads to the performance on another.
-Another cause of frustration is absence of accountability.
-If there has been a delay in the completion of a task, there must be someone who is willing to take responsibility for the delay because lack of accountability can create a toxic relationship between individuals and/or departments.
+Anothercause of frustration is absence of accountability.
+If there has been a delay in the completion of a task, there must be someonewho is willing to take responsibility for the delay because lack of accountability can create a toxic relationship between individuals and/or departments.